-- (i) Code of Business Conduct and Ethics Policy.
+- (a) Code of Business Conduct and Ethics Policy.

-- (ii) Directors Code of Conduct Policy.
+- (b) Directors Code of Conduct Policy.

-- (iii) Insider Trading Policy.
+- (c) Insider Trading Policy.

-- (iv) Whistle-blowing Policy.
+- (d) Whistle-blowing Policy.

-- (v) Remuneration Policy.
+- (e) Remuneration Policy.

-- (vi) Shareholders' Complaints Management Policy.
+- (f) Shareholders Complaints Management Policy.

+(a).
 Code of Business Conduct and Ethics Policy

 The Code of Business Conduct and Ethics ("the Code") is an expression of the Bank's core values and represents a framework for guidance in decision-making.
 The main objectives of the Policy are to: